Reemaalhawas/FCFS-OS-Scheduler/README.md

 - **FCFS Scheduling Algorithm**: Executes processes strictly in the order of their arrival.
 - **Custom Data Structures**:
-  - **Process Class**: Encapsulates process attributes like PID, arrival time, burst time, waiting time, turnaround time, and completion time.
+  - **Process Class**: take process attributes like PID, arrival time, burst time, waiting time, turnaround time, and completion time.
-  - **Linked List & Queue**: Uses a custom Queue implemented with a linked list (via the ListNode class) for managing the ready queue.
+  - **Linked List & Queue**: Uses a Queue implemented with a linked list for managing the ready queue.
-  - **Map and Sorted Array**: Groups processes by arrival time and maintains a sorted array for quick lookup.
+  - **Map and Sorted Array**: Groups processes by arrival time and sorted array for quick lookup.
 - **Interactive CLI**: Built with Node.js’s built-in `readline` module, allowing users to input process information and view scheduling results directly in the terminal.

 ## Installation